adriankd/MaintenancePlus/PRD-VehicleMaintenanceInvoiceSystem.md

 2. **Extract**: Azure Form Recognizer extracts structured data from documents
 3. **Normalize**: Field labels are standardized using the Field Label Normalization engine
 4. **Classify**: Line items are automatically classified as "Part" or "Labor" using ML classification
+5. **Summarize**: Generate standardized maintenance description summary of all line items using AI
-5. **Store**: Structured data saved to Azure SQL Database with normalized labels and classifications
+6. **Store**: Structured data saved to Azure SQL Database with normalized labels, classifications, and description summary
-6. **Archive**: Original files stored in Azure Blob Storage with secure access
+7. **Archive**: Original files stored in Azure Blob Storage with secure access
-7. **Review**: Users can view invoice details and approve or reject the processed invoice
+8. **Review**: Users can view invoice details and approve or reject the processed invoice
-8. **Feedback**: Users can correct misclassifications to improve future accuracy
+9. **Feedback**: Users can correct misclassifications to improve future accuracy
-9. **Approve/Reject**: Users can approve invoices for final acceptance or reject and delete them
+10. **Approve/Reject**: Users can approve invoices for final acceptance or reject and delete them
-10. **Access**: RESTful API provides data access for external systems
+11. **Access**: RESTful API provides data access for external systems
-11. **View**: Users can view/download original invoice files through secure links
+12. **View**: Users can view/download original invoice files through secure links

 ### Target Users
 - **Primary**: Fleet managers and maintenance administrators